Patrick Bunk-Andersen: Career

-Youth, College and Amateur
+Youth, college and amateur

 Bunk-Anderson played for club Hvidovre IF in his home country of Denmark.
 After finishing secondary school in Denmark, Bunk-Anderson used a program that matches Scandinavian athletes with US Colleges to find Clemson University.
 Bunk-Anderson would go on to make 82 appearances for the Tigers and score 4 goals in his four years at Clemson.
 In 2015, his freshman year, he was named to TopDrawerSoccer's all Freshman Team.
 He was named captain of the squad in 2018.

 Professional

-Bunk-Anderson was drafted in the third round, 64th overall, of the 2019 MLS SuperDraft by Toronto FC.
-He was signed by Toronto FC II on March 13, 2019.
-Bunk-Anderson made his debut for the club on April 5, 2019 when he started as a defender in a game against Orlando City B.
+Bunk-Andersen was drafted in the third round, 64th overall, of the 2019 MLS SuperDraft by Toronto FC.
+He was signed by Toronto FC II on 13 March 2019.
+Bunk-Andersen made his debut for the club on 5 April 2019, when he started as a defender in a game against Orlando City B.

-Bunk-Anderson scored his first career professional goal on May 12, 2019 in a game against Tormenta FC.
+Bunk-Andersen scored his first career professional goal on 12 May 2019 in a game against Tormenta FC.